 Sharing the Experience, Strength and Hope I’ve Found in a CoDA Step Work Group My name is Kay and I’m a recovering co-dependent.
 I have been in the fellowship for just under three years.
 I joined the fellowship following a bad break-up which left me broken spiritually, untrusting of my own judgement and merits and […]

-Sponsorship in CoDA – Workshop held in Birmingham 21/4/07 The speaker described how she had been in CoDA for around 3-4 years, following sponsoring in another 12 step fellowship.
+Sponsorship Workshop – Birmingham – April 2007 The speaker described how she had been in CoDA for around 3-4 years, following sponsoring in another 12 step fellowship.
 There was a lack of available sponsors, and the co-sponsoring relationship was set up in the light of this.
-She described the ‘mechanics’ of the relationship, […]
+She described the ‘mechanics’ of the relationship, which has […]